St. Moritz: Languages

 Most of the population (As of 2000) speaks German (58.8%), with Italian being second most common (21.8%), and Portuguese being third (6.6%).
 Originally, the entire population spoke the Upper-Engadin Romansh dialect of Puter.
 Due to increasing trade with the outside world, Romansh usage began to decline.
 In 1880, only 50.2% spoke Romansh as a first language.
 Romansh lost ground to both German and Italian.
 In 1900, 31% of the population spoke Italian as a first language, and in 1910, it was about the same.
 In the following years, the percentage of Romansh and Italian speakers both decreased against German speakers.
-In 1941, only 20% spoke Romansh, and in 1970 it was 8%.
+In 1941, approx 20% spoke Romansh, and in 1970 it was 8%.
 In 2000, only 4.7% of the population spoke Romansh.

 Transportation

 St. Moritz is the highest town in the country with a railway station.
-St. Moritz railway station is situated in the centre of the town, near the lakeshore and at the bottom of Via Serlas.
+St. Moritz railway station is situated in the town center, near the lakeshore and at the bottom of Via Serlas.
 It is operated by the Rhaetian Railway, and is the terminus for Albula and Bernina railway lines.
 The Glacier Express and Bernina Express trains stop at St. Moritz.

 Near the railway station is an important Swiss PostBus stop.

-The St. Moritz–Corviglia funicular links St. Moritz with the Corviglia summit and ski area.
+The St. Moritz–Corviglia Funicular links St. Moritz with the Corviglia summit and ski area.

+The nearest airports to St Moritz are: